 During the 1950s and 1960s, Headmaster Harold Corbin embraced the notion of language-centered education and brought Robert Frost to the school for a week-long visit of teaching and workshops.
 Impressed with the school, Frost returned again in 1961.
 Over the years LFA would host many writers and poets in residence, including Gwendolyn Brooks, Stuart Dybek, Rick Moody, and Paul Muldoon.

-The campus expanded with the edition of the Charles F. Glore Memorial Gymnasium in 1953, the Marshall Field House dormitory in 1965, and the Corbin Academic Center in 1969.
+The campus expanded with the addition of the Charles F. Glore Memorial Gymnasium in 1953, the Marshall Field House dormitory in 1965, and the Corbin Academic Center in 1969.